Anthropic

 According to Anthropic’s Economic Index, the Claude users span a wide range of knowledge professions — from computer programmers to editors, tutors, and analysts.
 The largest occupational categories as a percentage of all Claude prompts include:

-Anthropic publicly lists customers such as Pfizer, Notion, Zoom, Slack, Canva, Bridgewater, Perplexity, and Asana.
+As of October 2025, Anthropic publicly lists over 130 companies as its customers.
 As usage deepens, Anthropic expects enterprises to become the primary revenue driver.
 As Amodei put it:

 “Startups are reaching $50 million+ annualized spend very quickly… but long-term, enterprises have far more spend potential.”